sachinym/Github-Advanced-Security/Module2-SecretScanning.md

    ![Picture1](./images/publishpattern.png)

 1. This example captures everything we expect to see in a single repository - which can hold up to 100 patterns.
-Let's go ahead and apply this to the organization level by going to the `github-adv-sec` and clicking **Settings** -> **Code security and analysis** -> **Secret scanning** and click the green **New pattern** button.
+Let's go ahead and apply this to the organization level by going to the `github-adv-sec` and clicking **Settings** -> **Code security and analysis** -> **Secret scanning** and clicking the green **New pattern** button.
 Please note that the Organization can hold up to 500 custom patterns.

 ## Task 4: Understanding the results

 In this task, we delve into comprehending the outcomes of secret scanning.

-1. We navigated through the repository's findings and demonstrate how Secret Scanning identifies potential vulnerabilities, followed by a practical demonstration of adding a GitHub Personal Access Token (PAT) to the codebase to exemplify Active Secrets detection.
+1. We navigated through the repository's findings and demonstrated how Secret Scanning identifies potential vulnerabilities, followed by a practical demonstration of adding a GitHub Personal Access Token (PAT) to the codebase to exemplify Active Secrets detection.

 1. After identifying active secrets, we discuss the significance of validity checks in prioritizing remediation efforts.

 1. Next, we enable Push Protection in the ghas-bootcamp-javascript repository and simulate attempting to push a new secret.

 1. We created custom secret patterns to uncover specific types of sensitive information.

 ## Review

 In this lab we have completed the following:
  - Turned on secret scanning for the entire organization.
  - Turned on push protection and tried pushing a new secret (GitHub token) in a repository
  - Created a custom secret pattern